EXXETA/exxeta.github.io/_posts/2018-10-18-sales-prediction.md

 ---

 In the last years technologies like data science, artificial intelligence and predictive analytics have become increasingly popular.
-There are several applications of these technologies which include target marketing, churn prediction or sales prediction.
+There are several applications of these technologies which include targeted marketing, churn prediction or sales prediction.

 The academic field behind these technologies is called “machine learning”.